Havelock Schools Curriculum

 Computing is based around the Purple Mash curriculum

-Music is based around the Charanga curriculum
+Music is based around the Kapow curriculum

 PSHCE is based around the Jigsaw curriculum.